The 42 best restaurants in Guadalajara

 I am going to go out on a limb and say that Guadalajara has some of the best seafood restaurants in Mexico.
 I love Mexico City and all but Guadalajara edges out the capital in my opinion.

-This is where the cool kids and the foodies in the know like to hang out.
-La Panga del Impostor is one part nostalgic trip to a sleepy fishing village and one part chef-driven menu.
-Chef Antonio De Livier is one of Mexico’s most beloved TV personalities, leading the show Cocineros Mexicanos.
-He has been all over the country and combines regional cooking with innovative recipes.
+This is where the cool kids and the foodies in the know like to hang out on the weekends La Panga del Impostor is one part nostalgic trip to a sleepy fishing village and one part chef-driven menu.

 The birria de almeja is a seafood lover’s take on a classic Tapatio dish.
 The dried shrimp aguachile with cecina is one of the best dishes that I tried in 2017.
 And the taco de chicharron prensado with octopus is reason enough to get to know the Panga.
-The selection of ice cream flavors they have for dessert is a gourmet version of a Mexican childhood.

-22. Juni-ko
+26. Juni-ko

 Nobody in Guadalajara has a selection of exquisite fish that Chef Daisuke Maeda has brought in specifically for this sushi bar.
 I tend to judge a sushi bar on the quality of its sea urchin and I can say, without a doubt, that is the best sea urchin I have tasted three hours away from the beach.